Matthew Edor

 Research Interests

 My research centers on governance with a focus on democracy and citizen participation.
-I explore how citizens engage in democratic governance through social media and aim to deepen an understanding of democratic theory and ideals.
+I explore how citizens engage in democratic governance through to deepen an understanding of democratic theory and ideals.
 I also examine the practical application of these principles, particularly in balancing power between the government and the governed, especially in the African context in relation to the West.

 Education